 Event Disclosure.
-The Continuing Disclosure Agreement requires the Commonwealth to provide timely notice to each NRMSIR or a Central Repository (and any SID then existing) of the following events if such events are material with respect to the Bonds:
+The Continuing Disclosure Agreement requires the Commonwealth to provide timely notice to the MSRB of the following events if such events are material with respect to the Bonds:

-- principal and interest payment delinquencies; - nonpayment related defaults; - unscheduled draws on debt service reserves reflecting financial difficulties; - unscheduled draws on credit enhancements reflecting financial difficulties; - substitution of credit or liquidity providers, or their failure to perform; - adverse tax opinions or events affecting the tax-exempt status of the Bonds; - modifications to the rights of holders of the Bonds; - Bond calls; - defeasances; - release, substitution, or sale of property securing repayment of the Bonds; and - rating changes.
+- principal and interest payment delinquencies; - nonpayment related defaults; - unscheduled draws on debt service reserves reflecting financial difficulties; - unscheduled draws on credit enhancements reflecting financial difficulties; - substitution of credit or liquidity providers, or their failure to perform; - adverse tax opinions or events affecting the tax-exempt status of the Bonds; - modifications to the rights of holders of the Bonds; - Bond calls;

+- defeasances;

+- release, substitution, or sale of property securing repayment of the Bonds; and

+- rating changes.